lzptr/VS_Code_ROS/README.md

 - vscode-icons (Optional, but helps with all the different file types used by ROS) -> Optional
 - ROS (Adds helper actions for starting the roscore, for creating ROS packages and provides syntax highlighting for .msg, .urdf and other ROS files) -> Mandatory (Needed for the catkin_make task type)

-If you clone this repo, then VS Code will ask you if you want to install the recommended extensions.
+If you clone this repo, and open the folder in a new VS Code instance, then VS Code will ask you if you want to install the recommended extensions.

 ### GitLens has a problem with git versions <= 2.7.
 Update git on Ubuntu 16.04